UniverseDevel/ULO-Controller/HELP_SHELL.md

       out along with this tool at the end of execution.
     - It is advised to create new user without admin privileges to use this tool, unless you need to perform tasks that require them.
-For now it seems that ULO can create mutiple users, but they sometimes have problems to log in.
+For now it seems that ULO can create multiple users, but they sometimes have problems to log in.
-    - If mutiple activities are performed at a same time or their execution might overlap, it is advised to create separate ULO users for such activities.
+    - If multiple activities are performed at a same time or their execution might overlap, it is advised to create separate ULO users for such activities.
-    - ULO can perform unintended self reeboots which always reset current camera mode to standard and therefore ULO will stop recodring.
+    - ULO can perform unintended self reboots which always reset current camera mode to standard and therefore ULO will stop recording.
     - In version 10.1308 and maybe earlier, there is a bug where anyone who knows about ULO can access all ULO files even when not logged in to ULO, when at least one user is logged in to ULO no matter where.
     - In version 10.1308 and maybe earlier, ULO stores WiFi passwords in plain text inside its system log which is accessible if requested.
+    - There is a possibility of ULOs video recording to stop working correctly, in this case ULO will create a video file but it will have 0 bytes.
 ```